arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-09-07-august-2018-the-month-in-review.md

 ## Suing to _Say_ Meat

 [In May](//www.cell.ag/may-2018-month-in-review/), the state of Missouri passed a law that banned plant-based products and cultured meat from using the word ‘_meat_’.
-According to the bill, mean can only come from the flesh of a slaughtered animal.
+According to the bill, meat can only come from the flesh of a slaughtered animal.
 That law came into effect on August 28, 2018, and so did the [_fight for the word meat_](//www.cell.ag/fight-for-word-meat/).

 The Good Food Institute (GFI), along with the Animal Legal Defense Fund, American Civil Liberties Union of Missouri, and plant-based company Tofurky, [sued](//www.gfi.org/gfi-goes-to-court-for-first-amendment) the state of Missouri to stop the law.
 They argue that the law violates the first amendment and the right to free speech by preventing the clear and accurate labeling of plant-based and cell ag meat.
 They also argue that the law was intended to protect the local (conventional) meat industry from out-of-state competition.